artefactory/streamlit_prophet/README.md

 ```
 @misc{streamlit_prophet,
   author = {artefactory},
-  title = {`streamlit_prophet` is a Python package that deploys a Streamlit app on which you can train, evaluate and optimize a Prophet model},
+  title = {`streamlit_prophet` is a Python package that deploys a Streamlit app on which you can train, evaluate and optimize a Prophet forecasting model},
   year = {2021},
   publisher = {GitHub},
   journal = {GitHub repository},